 - After that, click on the lock icon at the bottom of the window to edit security permissions.

-- On the right side of the window, you will see several apps with the screen sharing feature listed there.
+- You will see several apps with the screen sharing feature listed on the right side of the window.
 Click on the checkbox next to the app that is giving you trouble.

 - To activate the changes, you need to restart the app. usually, a notification window will ask you to do that.